 Treatment plans are to be typed or if hand written, they must be legible.
 Professional appearance is important.
 They should be concise, but complete.
-If your clinic procedure includes working with the client to devise the plan, note that on the report.
+If your clinic procedure is to work with the client to develop the plan, note that on the report.